marcosgz/esse-active_record/README.md

 class User < ApplicationRecord belongs_to :organization

-  # Using a index repository as argument
+  # Using a index and repository as argument.
+Note that the index name is used instead of the
-  index_callbacks AccountsIndex::User # Or UsersIndex.repo(:user) if repository is defined with `const: false'
+  # of the constant name. it's becase index and model depends on each other should result in
-  # Using a index as argument.
-The default repository will be used.
-In case of multiple repositories, one exception will be raised.
+  # circular dependencies issues.
-  index_callbacks UsersIndex
+  index_callbacks 'users_index:user'
   # Using a block to direct a different object to be indexed
-  index_callbacks(OrganizationsIndex) { user.organization }
+  index_callbacks('organizations') { user.organization } # The `_index` suffix and repo name  is optional on the index name
 end
 ```